limengfei1187/Homomorphic-Encryption/README.md

 Our code is built on top of GnuMP.
 We tested our implementation on a desktop computer with Intel Core i5-3470 running at 3.2GHz, on which we run an Ubuntu 18.04 with 8GB of RAM and with the gcc compiler version 6.2.

 If you want use our program, you should ensure that GUN MP Library has been installed in your system.
-You can access the GNU MP web pages at https://gmplib.org/ to download GUN MP Library.
+You can visit the GNU MP web pages at https://gmplib.org/ to download GUN MP Library.

 In /Data/Data1.cvs, we show CPU-time of homomorphic evaluation of the integer arithmetic operations, include Homomorphic Evaluation of the Complement Operations(HE-com),